github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | Action | Description
 |--------|-------------
 `oauth_access.create`   | An [OAuth access token][] was generated for a user account.
-For more information, see "[Creating a personal access token](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)."
+For more information, see "[Creating a {% data variables.product.pat_generic %}](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)."
 `oauth_access.destroy`  | An [OAuth access token][] was deleted from a user account.

   [OAuth access token]: /developers/apps/building-oauth-apps/authorizing-oauth-apps